An SZ-Like Effect on Cosmological Gravitational Wave Backgrounds: Cosmological Gravitational Wave Background Formalism

 \section{Cosmological Gravitational Wave Background Formalism}

-We follow the treatment of cosmological backgrounds as found in \cite{Maggiore07}. cosmological background of GWs can emerge from the incoherent superposition of a large number of astrophysical sources that are too weak to be detected separately and such that the number of sources that contribute to each frequency bin is much larger than one.
+We follow the treatment of cosmological backgrounds as described in \cite{Maggiore07}.
+Cosmological backgrounds of GWs can emerge from the incoherent superposition of a large number of astrophysical sources that are too weak to be detected separately and such that the number of sources that contribute to each frequency bin is much larger than one.
 We make some assumptions about the background.

-$\underline{Stationarity}\colon$ This means that all n-point correlation functions can only depend on time differences as opposed to absolute time, i.e. but not on $t,t'$ separate.
-This means we must have The typical time scale it can change substantially is of order the age of the Universe.
+\paragraph{Stationarity} This means that all n-point correlation functions can only depend on time differences as opposed to absolute time, i.e. but not on $t,t'$ separate.
+As a result, we must have Thus, the typical time scale it can change substantially is of order the age of the Universe.

-$\underline{Gaussianity}\colon$ All n-point correlators are or can be reduced to sums and products of the 2-point correlation function (and the vacuum expectation value but since we impose stationarity, the vacuum expectation value has to be a constant that we set to zero for simplicity).
+\paragraph{Gaussianity} All n-point correlators are or can be reduced to sums and products of the 2-point correlation function (and the vacuum expectation value but since we impose stationarity, the vacuum expectation value has to be a constant that we set to zero for simplicity).
 This is a direct consequence of the central limit theorem.

-$\underline{Isotropy}\colon$ Because the early Universe was highly isotropic (and we know this from the CMB), we expect the gravitational background should be isotropic as well.
+\paragraph{Isotropy} Because the early Universe was highly isotropic (and we know this from the CMB), we expect the gravitational background should be isotropic as well.
 This implies where

 This comes from the idea that waves coming from different directions should be uncorrelated.